polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/background.md

 title: Background Information
 ---

 In this section we will teach you about the Substrate blockchain development framework.
+The Node Template that you are currently developing is built from this framework.

 ## Background on Blockchains